wasabi315/dotfiles/README.md

-# wasabi315's dotfile
+# dotfiles
-This is the dotfiles for Ubuntu 18.04 minimal
+This is my personal dotfiles.

-under development